Research effort and productivity growth

 The absolute number of workers and GDP spent on R&D has increased over time, but there is no systematic increase in the growth rate of productivity.

 Here it is important to remember that while productivity is a measure of how efficiently we use inputs, it is not a measure of the number of innovations that take place.
-For example, here is a plot showing the number of patents granted by the US Patent Office to applicants from different countries over time.
+For example, here is a plot showing the number of patents granted by each country to applicants (whether they were residents or non-residents; lots of firms and people patent in multiple places).
 This isn’t a perfect measure of the total number of innovations being found around the world.
 First, not all innovations get patented.
-Second, not all innovators get a patent in the US.
-But given the size of the US many innovators choose to patent here, even if they are from another country.
+Second, not all innovators get a patent.

 The absolute number of patents rose in line with the amount of R&D workers and R&D spending in these countries.
 The increased effort towards innovation does appear to be related to the number of innovations (to the extent that can be captured by patents).